The York Saw and Knife Company:

 Then in 1994, E.G. Oleson’s & Sons was purchased.
 The newly-renamed Oleson Saw Technology joined the family in serving the needs of the logging industry and is the exclusive distributor of Iseli equipment used in the maintenance of saw blades in lumber mills.

-40 years later, York Saw is run by the second generation of Pickards as the York Saw & Knife Company.
-Now located in a modern 65,000 square foot facility just outside York proper in Emigsville, the company employs over 70 skilled workers and support staff.
+50 years later, York Saw is run by the second generation of Pickards as the York Saw & Knife Company.
+Now located in three modern facilities, two in York, PA and one in Post Falls, ID, the company employs over 85 skilled workers and support staff.

 Support and capabilities are stronger than ever, with the company offering its products from the largest industries to the smallest niche markets.